-Silicon Graphics, the Silicon Graphics logo, Geometry Engine, Indigo, and OpenGL are registered trademarks and Geometry Pipeline, GL, Graphics Library, Indigo Magic, IndigoMagic2, Power Indigo2, InfiniteReality, Optimizer, OpenGL Optimizer, Inventor, IRIS GL, IRIS Graphics Library, IRIS Insight, IRIS Inventor, OpenGL Performer, IRIX, O2, Power Onyx and Onyx2 are trademarks of Silicon Graphics, Inc.
+Silicon Graphics, SGI, the SGI logo, InfiniteReality, IRIX, OpenGL, O2, Octane, and Onyx are registered trademarks of Silicon Graphics, Inc., and Geometry Pipeline, GL, Graphics Library, InfiniteReality4, Inventor, IRIS GL, OpenGL Multipipe, OpenGL Optimizer, OpenGL Performer, OpenGL Shader, OpenGL Volumizer, and Power Onyx are trademarks of Silicon Graphics, Inc.

-Designer's Workbench is a trademark of Centric Software, Inc. OpenFlight is a trademark of Multigen.
-Motif is a registered trademark and OSF/Motif is a trademark of Open Software Foundation.
+Alias | Wavefront and Wavefront are trademarks of Alias | Wavefront, a division of Silicon Graphics Limited.
+Designer's Workbench is a trademark of Centric Software, Inc. MIPS, R4400, and R8000 are trademarks or registered trademarks of MIPS Technologies, Inc., used under license by Silicon Graphics, Inc. OpenFlight is a registered trademark of Multigen.
+Motif is a registered trademark and OSF/Motif and the X Window System are trademarks of The Open Group.
 Netscape is a trademark of Netscape Communications Corporation.
-X Window System is a trademark of Massachusetts Institute of Technology.
-DI-GUY is a trademark of Boston Dynamics, Inc. Lightscape is a trademark of Autodesk, Inc. Linux is a registered trademark of Linus Torvolds.
+DI-Guy is a trademark of Boston Dynamics, Inc. Lightscape is a trademark of Autodesk, Inc. Linux is a registered trademark of Linus Torvolds.
 Weather Environment Simulation Technology and WEST are trademarks of Southwest Research Institute.
+Microsoft, Windows, and Windows NT are registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 All other trademarks are the properties of their respective owners.

 Yosemite image copyright of Delphi International.
-DI-GUY image copyright of Bostom Dynamics Inc. Palace image copyright of Pinxi.
+DI-Guy image copyright of Bostom Dynamics Inc. Palace image copyright of Pinxi.
 Clouds image copyright of SWRI.
 Ocean and Marine Effects Simulation image copyright of Paradigm Simulation Inc.